 Springmaid Pier has been voted "Best of the Beach" many times over the years.
 It's one of South Carolina's longest and most accommodating piers, at 1,060 feet long, 36 feet wide, with a 110- foot T at the end.
 A Myrtle Beach landmark, this pier is the site of numerous fishing tournaments and offers one of the best views of the entire Grand Strand.
 Springmaid Pier holds the record for the largest Spanish mackerel catch at 125 pounds!

 In 1948 Colonel H.B.
-Springs purchased 30 acres of oceanfront property in Myrtle Beach and began building Springmaid Beach Resort which was structured similar to military barracks.
+Springs purchased 30 acres of oceanfront property in Myrtle Beach and began building Springmaid Beach Resort, now Doubletree Resort by Hilton Myrtle Beach Oceanfront, which was structured similar to military barracks.
 Guests brought their own towels and sheets, and were required to make their own beds.
 A large cafeteria was built and the food was prepared at the commissary in Lancaster, SC, and trucked to the beach daily.

 In 1954 the original fishing pier was built and destroyed by Hurricane Hazel that same year.
 In 1959 the pier was rebuilt and soon after was destroyed by an airplane.